OUR MISSION: to cultivate, support, and protect artistic integrity.

 Executive Assistant

-Born and raised in New York City, Audrey's passion for film started early in life and only grew exponentially during her undergraduate years in New Orleans, where she studied global politics in relation to western media at Tulane University.
-In addition to working for AMC Networks in their acquisitions department post-graduating, Audrey has worked on the physical production side of projects such as A24's Babygirl, 20th Century Television's Dr. Odyssey, and Invention Studios' upcoming feature Memoriam.
-Audrey is most passionate about queer storytelling and genre-bending narrative fiction.
-She is a firm believer that cinema is a powerful unifying tool amidst political or cultural instability.
+Born and raised in New York City, Audrey developed a deep passion for film early on—a passion that grew exponentially during her undergraduate years at Tulane University in New Orleans, where she studied global politics through the lens of Western media.
+After graduating, she joined AMC Networks in the acquisitions department, gaining experience on the business side of the industry.
+She has also worked in physical production on projects including A24’s Babygirl, Netflix’s Monster series, and Invention Studios’ upcoming feature In Memoriam.
+Audrey is especially passionate about queer storytelling and genre-bending narrative fiction.
+She believes firmly in cinema’s unique power to unify and inspire, particularly in times of political and cultural unrest.